 Sometimes, we will also make a real potion… i.e. a smoothie that’s incorporated into the game.
-My child LOVES doing this because it gives kiddo some freedom AND leads to a tasty snack.
+My child LOVES doing this because it gives him some freedom AND leads to a tasty snack.
 It also teaches that healthy food can be fun and taste good – I like to explain along the lines of, “blueberries are actually kind of like magic ingredients because they have vitamins that make you healthy… and they turn the potion all blue!!”

 There’s a ton more ideas that I could keep going on about (like the ones I quickly show below).

 You can also use games that you already have at home.
 Maybe you…

 - Pause in your tabletop RPG session to play Go Fish with a deck of cards to simulate a fishing tournament

 - Pull out a small puzzle that needs finishing to unlock a secret dungeon door

 - Bust out Hungry Hungry Hippos when you need to feed all the zoo animals

 There’s a lot of options, and they can be very low effort on your part, but the benefits are huge!
 Through all of these, your kids are learning and having fun… and they get way more invested in the story you are telling together.

 I hope these ideas help with your games, and please (!) let me know below if you have some of your own ideas!
 I would love to hear them, and I’m sure others reading would appreciate it as well.

 And… you can find the free bundle of mini-games pulled from the StoryGuider collection here on itch.io as well for some printable ready-to-use activities or to get more ideas for your own games!
 I hope it helps and you enjoy the games!